How to Build Wealth and Get Rich

 "How to Get Rich" isn't a class they teach in school.
 However, learning these skills is important enough that you should make the effort on your own.
 There are a few rules for building wealth that will help you no matter how much money you make.

-First, be selective in who you choose to marry.
-You'll get farther if you marry a spouse with the same financial goals.
+- Be selective about whom you marry.
+You'll get further if you marry a spouse with the same financial goals.

-Live below your means, and make sure you're saving for retirement.
-Don't fund your children's college experience at the price of your retirement savings.
+- Live below your means, and make sure you're saving for retirement.
+Don't fund your children's college experience at the expense of your retirement savings.

 Once you understand the definition of rich, you may decide that what you are looking for is financial independence.

 Once financially independent, you're no longer tied to a job or employer; you're free to do what you want because you're creating your own income.

 To reach financial freedom and say goodbye to paychecks and bosses, you need to think long term.
 Look for income-generating opportunities while cutting your costs, and put the difference into investments.
 Also, fine-tune your tax strategy while exploring untapped niche markets to maximize your earnings.

 Working for pay is active income, meaning the amount you can bring in is limited to the hours of work you do.
 But what if your income wasn't tied to the hours you put in?
 That's passive income, and it is a key component to building wealth.

 With passive income, you can create cash flow without even having to get out of bed in the morning.
 This can be done by purchasing stocks or other assets or by creating content, patents, or other goods that can generate ongoing income.
 Learn about the different types of passive income so you can start to build your net worth beyond what's possible with a 40-hour workweek.

 Don't let gender affect your path to wealth.
 As you're learning important rules for getting rich, also keep in mind some special considerations that might affect your mindset or your decisions.
 After all, women still live longer than me—by roughly five years on average—so you'll want to make sure your investments will last.